BCP

 Many victims understandably choose not to report instances of sexual abuse or assault, at least initially.
 If you wish to speak up and fight back, you should know that our compassionate attorneys are here to listen and help you seek answers and justice.

 Our lawyers have years of experience fighting for victims of sexual abuse and assault.
 If you or someone you know is a survivor, you might be eligible to pursue a settlement.
 Our attorneys Mike Rose and Hillary Nappi are currently speaking with victims whose cases would fall under the new statute.
-Contact Hach & Rose, LLP by phone or online today for a free, no-obligation case review to discuss your case and evaluate your legal options.
+Contact Hach Rose Schirripa & Cheverie LLP by phone or online today for a free, no-obligation case review to discuss your case and evaluate your legal options.

-Contact Hach & Rose, LLP right now at (212) 779-0057 for a FREE, discreet consultation
+Contact Hach Rose Schirripa & Cheverie LLP right now at (212) 779-0057 for a FREE, discreet consultation

 Instant confidential case evaluation - click here